DA: Eagles DE Michael Bennett pushed paraplegic woman, 66

 According to the Harris County district attorney's office, Bennett - who was a member of the Seattle Seahawks at the time - was at the game to watch his brother Martellus Bennett, a tight end for the Patriots.

-After the Patriots won, investigators say Bennett was trying to get onto the field to celebrate.
+After the Patriots beat the Falcons, investigators say Bennett was trying to get onto the field to celebrate.
 However, the DA said, Bennett was told by the security team - including the paraplegic 66-year-old woman - he had to use a different entrance.

 That's when Bennett pushed through the security members, including the 66-year-old, authorities said.
+Bennett is also accused of pushing two other people, including another woman, and ignoring a request by a police officer to stop as he made his way onto the field.

+Houston Police Chief Art Acevedo said Bennett allegedly told the people he had pushed, "You all must know who I am and I can own this (expletive).
+I'm going down to the field, whether you like it or not."

+Acevedo called Bennett "morally bankrupt" for pushing the two women.
+Police said the disabled woman suffered a sprained shoulder when she was allegedly pushed by Bennett, hitting the back of her 800-pound, motorized wheelchair.

 Bennett was indicted on a felony charge of injury to the elderly.
 It carries a penalty of up to 10 years in prison and a $10,000 fine.